-203 Two regional councils, two NGO or community groups, one aquaculture industry and one interested individual
+204 Two regional councils, two NGO or community groups, one aquaculture industry and one interested individual June 2020 Page 110 of 154

-- Establishing what the baseline environmental conditions are in an environment where significant development has already occurred - Establishing appropriate trigger thresholds (particularly in a planning environment where councils are not currently generally establishing thresholds or limits for the management of effects in the coastal marine area) - Establishing effective measures to reduce effects, and 'winding back' existing marine farms if thresholds that have been established are found to be exceeded (particularly in terms of managing cumulative exceedances of thresholds where consents do not have common expiry dates)
+- Being clear about the purpose for which adaptive management is to be used, noting that most of the current approaches are concerned with staging development rather than ongoing management - Establishing what the baseline environmental conditions are in an environment where significant development has already occurred - Establishing appropriate trigger thresholds (particularly in a planning environment where councils are not currently generally establishing thresholds or limits for the management of effects in the coastal marine area) - Establishing effective measures to reduce effects, and 'winding back' existing marine farms if thresholds that have been established are found to be exceeded (particularly in terms of managing cumulative exceedances of thresholds where consents do not have common expiry dates)

 Adaptive management as an ongoing management tool is understood to be resource hungry and expensive.
 It needs reliable, continually validated modelling, comprehensive monitoring, reporting, expert analysis of cause and effect, and detailed enforceable trigger and response conditions.

-As with the discussion of cumulative effects, 204 if the point of an adaptive management regime is to address cumulative effects of multiple marine farms, or the effects of multiple activities, the trigger thresholds need to be set through plans, rather than on a consent-by-consent basis.
+As with the discussion of cumulative effects,205 if the point of an adaptive management regime is to address cumulative effects of multiple marine farms, or the effects of multiple activities, the trigger thresholds need to be set through plans, rather than on a consent-by-consent basis.